jonasbn/perl-date-holidays-abstract/README.md

 # VERSION

-This POD describes version 0.08 of Date::Holidays::Abstract
+The documentation describes the lastest release of Date::Holidays::Abstract

 # DESCRIPTION